Distributed Evolution Strategies with Multi-Level Learning for Large-Scale Black-Box Optimization: A Multilevel Meta-Framework for DES

 \section{A Multilevel Meta-Framework for DES}

 In this paper we propose a multilevel-based meta-framework for distributed evolution strategies (DES) to minimize\footnote{Without loss of generality, the maximization problem can be easily transferred to the minimization problem by simply negating it.} the large-scale BBO problem $f(\mathbf{x}): \mathbb{R}^n \to \mathbb{R}$, where $n \gg 100$ is the dimensionality.
-Very recently, a research team from the biologist Koonin has presented a mathematical model of evolution through the lens of multilevel learning in their two \textit{PNAS} papers \cite{doi:10.1073/pnas.2120037119},\cite{doi:10.1073/pnas.2120042119}.
+Very recently, a research team led by the biologist Koonin has presented a mathematical model of evolution through the lens of multilevel learning in their two \textit{PNAS} papers \cite{doi:10.1073/pnas.2120037119},\cite{doi:10.1073/pnas.2120042119}.
 Inspired by this evolution theory, our meta-framework for DES mainly involves hierarchical organization of distributed computing units (via Meta-ES), multilevel selection\footnote{For the modern theory regarding to evolutionary transitions in individuality \cite{doi:10.1098/rsos.190202},\cite{szathmary1995major}, multilevel selection is regarded as a crucial factor to understand life's complexification \cite{okasha_2005},\cite{bozdag2023novo}.}, and collective learning of parameterized search/mutation distributions on structured populations \cite{doi:10.1126/science.1209548}.
-While this new evolution theory is interpreted in a mathematical way, our meta-framework needs to be well-interpreted from an \textit{optimizer} view of point, as shown below in detail.
+While this new evolution theory is interpreted in a mathematical way, our meta-framework, whose flowchart is shown at an relatively abstract level in Fig. \ref{fig:flowchart_diagram}, needs to be well-interpreted from an \textit{optimizer} view of point, as shown below in detail.